gigascience/gigadb-website/docs/curators/CURATOR_TOOLS_BASTION.md

 You should check the adminfile pages of the files associated with this dataset to see if MD5 values and file sizes are visible.

-## 6. Send gigadb.org link
+## 6. Go to dataset admin page on gigadb.org

 With the post upload operations complete, you need to go back to the page at https://gigadb.org/adminDataset/update/id/<dataset_id>` in order to continue curation work on the dataset.
 You will be able to find this link by entering the dataset's DOI, e.g. 102498 into the DOI column header in /adminDataset/admin page.

-## postUpload.sh: using a wrapper script to create readme file and update file metadata in database
+## `postUpload`: a wrapper script to create readme file and update file metadata in database

-There is a script called postUpload which calls createReadme, calculateChecksumSizes and fileMetaToDb in turn so that these three tools do not have to be manually executed one after another:
+There is a script called `postUpload` which calls `createReadme`, `calculateChecksumSizes` and `fileMetaToDb` in turn so that these three tools do not have to be manually executed one after another:
 ```
-# Change directory to your home directory
+# Ensure you are in the dropbox directory
-[peterl@ip-10-99-0-88 ~]$ cd
+[peterl@ip-10-99-0-88 ~]$ pwd
+/share/dropbox/user5
 [peterl@ip-10-99-0-88 ~]$ sudo /usr/local/bin/postUpload --doi 102498 --dropbox user5
 Creating README file for 102498
 [DOI]
 10.5524/102498
 ...
-The readme_102498.txt has been moved to: /home/peterl/uploadDir

-Log for copying readme_102498.txt to wasabi bucket has been moved to: /home/peterl/uploadDir
+[Comments]

+[End]
 Created readme file and uploaded it to Wasabi gigadb-website/staging bucket directory
-Copying README file into dropbox user5
 Creating dataset metadata files for 102498
 Created 102498.md5
 Created 102498.filesizes